nunezlagos/nunezlagos/README.md

 ## Technologies in Study!

-- 💻 **HTML & CSS:** Creating attractive and responsive web interfaces.
-- 📱 **PHP & Laravel:** Developing web applications using the power of PHP and the flexibility of Laravel.
+- 📱 **PHP:** Focusing on solutions to fix problems in software using PHP, with frameworks like Laravel and CodeIgniter.
-- 🐍 **Python & Django:** Building web applications.
+- 🐍 **Python:** Building web applications.
-- 🗃️ **SQL:** Managing relational databases for efficient data storage and retrieval, including PL/SQL.
+- 🗃️ **SQL:** Managing relational databases for efficient data storage and retrieval, including PL/SQL, using phpMyAdmin with MySQL.
-- 👨‍💻 **C#:** Studying using the C# programming language.
-- 🐧 **Linux:** Learning to manage Linux-based operating systems.
+- 🐧 **Linux:** Learning to manage Linux-based operating systems and create workspaces for developers.

 ## Contact

-- 📧 You can reach me at [Asistente.nunez@gmail.com]
+- 📧 You can reach me at [asistente.nunez@gmail.com]